Priyanshu845438/Dark-Mode-Website-Design/replit.md

 The contact form uses a PHP backend with PHPMailer for email sending, ensuring secure and reliable communication.
 Frontend validation is handled via JavaScript.
 The blog system features dynamic content management from `blog-data.js`, category filtering, and social sharing.
 Custom CSS classes (`acadify-`) are used for strong isolation in complex components like the footer.

 **Recent Changes (Aug 4, 2025):**
-- Migrated project from Replit Agent to Replit environment successfully
+- Successfully migrated project from Replit Agent to Replit environment
+- Configured SMTP email functionality with environment variables for secure email delivery
+- Tested both contact and meeting forms - both working perfectly with email notifications
+- PHP 8.2 server running on port 5000 with proper security configurations
+- All 18 service pages, 14 industry pages, and 6 product pages fully functional
+- Mobile-responsive design and navigation system working correctly
+- Contact form submissions saved to backup files and emails sent to admin
+- Meeting scheduler fully operational with email confirmations
 - Fixed footer overlap issues by adjusting z-index and positioning
 - Moved back-to-top button to fixed position in bottom right corner of screen
 - Enhanced mobile responsiveness for back-to-top button positioning